-This claim identifies the OEM of the hardware.
-Any of the three forms may be used at the convenience of the attester implementation.
+This claim identifies the Original Equipment Manufacturer (OEM) of the hardware.
+Any of the three forms described below MAY be used at the convenience of the claim sender.
 The receiver of this claim MUST be able to handle all three forms.

 3.6.1.
-Random Number Based
+Random Number Based OEMID

-This format is always 16 bytes in size (128 bits).
+The random number based OEMID MUST always 16 bytes (128 bits).

-The OEM may create their own ID by using a cryptographic-quality random number generator.
-They would perform this only once in the life of the company to generate the single ID for said company. would use that same ID in every device they make.
+The OEM MAY create their own ID by using a cryptographic-quality random number generator.
+They would perform this only once in the life of the company to generate the single ID for said company.
+They would use that same ID in every entity they make.
 This uniquely identifies the OEM on a statistical basis and is large enough should there be ten billion companies.

-The OEM may also use a hash like SHA-256 and truncate the output to 128 bits.
+The OEM MAY also use a hash function like SHA-256 and truncate the output to 128 bits.
 The input to the hash should be somethings that have at least 96 bits of entropy, but preferably 128 bits of entropy.
-The input to the hash may be something whose uniqueness is managed by a central registry like a domain name.
+The input to the hash MAY be something whose uniqueness is managed by a central registry like a domain name.